meelement/Deep-Reinforcement-Learning-Parallelised/README.md

 # Massively Parallel Methods for Deep Reinforcement Learning

-In this project, we implement a parralelized DQN on CPU, as presented in the paper :  [Massively Parallel Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1507.04296)
+In this project, we implement a parralelised DQN on CPU, as presented in the paper :  [Massively Parallel Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1507.04296)

 ## Getting Started